OmarElyoussoufi/Web_scraper/README.md

 * ***file_name :*** choose a name for the **csv file** where the extracted data will be stored.

 3. Run the pyhton's script [**scraper.py**](scraper.py).
-Extracting data from the targeted wesite will take time, thus you have to wait to extarct the maximum of data, be patient.
+Extracting data from the targeted website will take time, thus you have to wait to extarct the maximum of data, be patient.

 4. The **csv file** will be stored in the same repository cloned, with the name that you have chosen above.